MayMeow/0x0/content/tos.md

 ### 1.1 Using 0x0 services means accpting our terms

-If you interact with service in any way (registerred as a user / remote instance - if federation supports it) you agree whit terms written in this document.
+If you interact with service in any way you agree whit terms written in this document.

 ### 1.2 This document evolves over time